Arvind Limited opens e-voting for director appointments

 |---|---|---|---|---|---|

-How might Mr. Nigam Shah's dual role as CFO-turned-Executive Director influence Arvind Limited's capital allocation strategy and financial decision-making over his five-year tenure?
+How might Mr. Nigam Shah's dual role as CFO-turned-Executive Director influence Arvind Limited's capital allocation strategy and financial discipline over his five-year tenure?

-Could the proposed expansion into Finance & Accounts, HR, and IT business transformation services signal Arvind Limited's intent to diversify beyond its core textiles business, and what revenue contribution could this new vertical realistically achieve?
+Could the proposed expansion into Finance & Accounts, HR, and IT business transformation services signal Arvind Limited's intent to monetize internal capabilities as a standalone revenue stream, and which industries might it target first?